cedricconol/cedricconol.github.io/_posts/2020-01-04-chess-opening.md

 ### Conclusion

-The results show that there is a significant relationship, specifically dependency, between the outcome of a game and type of opening used based on Chi-Square Test for Interdependence.
-Thus, it can be concluded that the result of a chess game has a **significant dependency on the opening move**.
+The results show that there is a significant relationship between the outcome of a game and the type of opening used based on Chi-Square Test for Interdependence.

 ### Recommendation